MICRONESIA BIRDING TOUR: DETAILED ITINERARY

 Micronesia: Day 20 After some final birding this morning our Micronesia tour ends on Kosrae early this afternoon.

-(From Kosrae, international flights leave for both Guam and Honolulu in Hawaii.)
+(From Kosrae, there are flights to both Guam and Honolulu in Hawaii.)